-One of my favorite classes when I was studying for ministry was Acts of the Holy Spirit.
+One of my favorite classes, when I was studying for the ministry, was Acts of the Holy Spirit.
 It was a class all about the book of Acts.
 I thoroughly enjoyed it.
-As I started the class, many commentaries I was using and the author of the text book all had the same opinion.
+As I started the class, many commentaries I was using and the author of the textbook all had the same opinion.
 The title of the book of Acts should have been Acts of the Holy Spirit.
 The book of Acts is an amazing book.
-It is the chronicles of the 1st century church.
+It is chronicles of the 1st-century church.
 We read how Jesus ascended to the right hand of the Father and sent the Holy Spirit to empower us and equip us for day to day ministry, that is service.

 We read great passages like Acts 2:14-39 where Peter, once a fisherman and now an apostle and minister of the gospel of Jesus Christ, stood up in front of a crowd and explained what the crowd had just experienced and shared the truth about Jesus and His ministry so plainly and succinctly that many people were saved that day.
 I believe this is the best sermon ever preached, other than Jesus’s teachings of course.
 Peter was a simple man and had been filled with the Holy Spirit, and he acted.
 He stood up and spoke out.

 We read in Acts 3:1-10 how Peter and John reached out and brought a healing touch to a lame man outside the temple courts.
 The man was doing what he always did, sit outside the gates to the temple and beg.
 Peter and John didn’t have money, but they gave what they did have freely, a healing touch by the power of the Holy Spirit.
 They didn’t ignore the man.
 They didn’t say, “Sorry sir, we don’t have any money, but we’ll say a prayer for you inside.”
 They reached down and took him by the hand and let the Holy Spirit do what He does.
 They acted!
 They stood out from the norm.
 They stayed away from the status quo.